 A problem with the hand-aligned data used for rule-induction is that it is out of domain compared to the Europarl data used to train the SMT system.
-The hand-aligned data is news paper texts, and Europarl is transcribed spoken language from the European Parliament.
-Due to its spoken nature, Europarl contains frequent sentence-initial forms of address.
-That is, left adjacent elements that are not integrated parts of the sentence as illustrated by example (5).
+The hand-aligned data is news paper texts, and Europarl is transcribed spoken language from the Europarl contains frequent sentence-initial forms of address.
+That is, left adjacent elements that are not integrated parts of the sentence as in example (4).